ljufa/rsplayer/docs/README.md

 - ### Verify installation
   - Reboot RPI with `sudo reboot`
   - After the reboot is done, open the browser and navigate to [http://rsplayer.local/](http://rsplayer.local/)
+  - If you can't access to http://rsplayer.local from your android phone use RPI ip address or PC browser.
+At the time mDns/zeroconf is not supported by Android.
   - If the page can not load or there is an error message at top of the page please see the [Troubleshooting](?id=troubleshooting) section.

 -------